 Things You Should Know About Restaurant Menus

-Create a restaurant menu that will make your customers hungry for more
+Create one that will make your customers hungry for more

 The ideal restaurant menu offers a balance of unique dishes and old favorites.
 Consider the basic burger.
 You can offer it in classic form—plain or with American cheese.
 You can also offer a unique version, one that fits with your restaurant theme, such as topping the burger with guacamole and pepper jack cheese in a Mexican restaurant.